godotengine/godot-docs/classes/class_editorimportplugin.rst

 Description
 -----------

-EditorImportPlugins provide a way to extend the editor's resource import functionality.
+``EditorImportPlugin``\ s provide a way to extend the editor's resource import functionality.
 Use them to import resources from custom files or to provide alternatives to the editor's existing importers.
-Register your :ref:`EditorPlugin<class_EditorPlugin>` with :ref:`EditorPlugin.add_import_plugin<class_EditorPlugin_method_add_import_plugin>`.

 EditorImportPlugins work by associating with specific file extensions and a resource type.
 See :ref:`get_recognized_extensions<class_EditorImportPlugin_method_get_recognized_extensions>` and :ref:`get_resource_type<class_EditorImportPlugin_method_get_resource_type>`.
 They may optionally specify some import presets that affect the import process.
 EditorImportPlugins are responsible for creating the resources and saving them in the ``.import`` directory (see :ref:`ProjectSettings.application/config/use_hidden_project_data_directory<class_ProjectSettings_property_application/config/use_hidden_project_data_directory>`).